-- (1) At the beginning of each semester, an information session on planning, organisation and structure of the master's programme takes place. - (2) The dates and places of the information sessions will be announced on the Internet and through notices.
+(1) At the beginning of each semester, an information session on planning, organisation and structure of the Master's programme takes place.

+(2) The dates and places of the information sessions will be announced on the Internet and through notices.

-§ 13 Digital course directory and course directory
+§ 13 Digital module directory and course directory

-(1) 1The digital course directory includes all courses that can be taken in this degree programme as well as their descriptions.
-2The course descriptions comprise the name of the course as well as all course parts in German and English, grouping to specialisations, details on the seminar cycle, classification in the period of studies, the course leaders, the attainable credits, the teaching and learning forms, required proof of academic achievement, recommended prior knowledge and an overview of the learning objectives of the course.
+(1) 1The digital module directory includes all modules that can be taken in this degree programme as well as their descriptions.
+2The module descriptions comprise the name of the module as well as all module parts in German and English, grouping to specialisations, details on the seminar cycle, classification in the period of studies, the module leaders, the attainable credits, the teaching and learning forms, required proof of academic achievement, recommended prior knowledge and an overview of the learning objectives of the module.

-- (1a) For the course M.WIWI-WB-1000 (internship) further provisions as to registration, implementation and transfer of credits are laid down in the appendix. - (2) 1The faculty publishes a course directory every semester for the information of the students.
-2The course directory especially includes: - Details on the dates and grouping of the course allocations of the courses offered, - Details of dates and places of the office hours of the seminar tutors.
+(1a) For the module M.WIWI-WB-1000 (internship) further provisions as to registration, implementation and transfer of credits are laid down in the appendix.

+(2) 1The faculty publishes a course directory every semester for the information of the students.
+2The course directory especially includes:

+- - Details on the dates and grouping of the module allocations of the courses offered, - - Details of dates and places of the office hours of the seminar tutors.

-§ 14 Entry into Force
+§ 14 Entry into force; interim regulations

-This regulation enters into force following its promulgation in the Official Announcements I of the University of Göttingen as per 01.10.2012.
+(1) This regulation enters into force following its promulgation in the official announcements I of Georg-August-Universität Göttingen as per 01.10.2012.